 Because I love questions like that, it makes me sad to think that there are people who deny themselves the pleasure of asking them and seeking answers.
-These people are compelled by their religious faith to deny that evolution happened, and to deny the evidence that humans as a species are part of a bigger family tree.
-My aunt is a devout Christian, and she shares that sadness.
+These are the people who are compelled by their religious faith to deny that evolution happened, and to deny the evidence that humans as a species are part of a bigger family tree.
+My aunt is a devout Christian, but she isn’t one of the deniers.
+She shares my sadness that people disown our great extended family.
 As we walked around the exhibit, we discussed creationism, evolution, and God.
 She thinks that evolution is completely compatible with her faith; she doesn’t take the creation account in Genesis literally, and she believes that Christians who refuse to accept evolution have a limited view of who God is and what he can do.
 While we were looking around the gift shop, she noticed that this image, (reprinted on my blog from Gutenberg’s edition of Huxley’s Evidence as to Man’s Place in Nature), had been reproduced on some mugs:

 Having heard too many creationists ask questions like “If we’re descended from monkeys then why are there still monkeys?”, my aunt was adamant that this image was very unhelpful, and should not be sold in the gift shop; the arrangement of the skeletons was far too suggestive of “the ascent of man”.

 Like so many Christians, including many scientists, my aunt is proof that science and religion can coexist in one mind without one diminishing the other.
 It’s sad, then, that some Christians (and indeed Muslims and people of other faiths) think evolution is an affront to their beliefs and must not be believed.
 It’s sad, because when you see the world this way, new scientific discoveries can start to feel threatening.
-Learning about the diversity of human experience can start to feel threatening.
-And learning about things like human neurology or animal sentience, can make you start to question assumptions that must not be questioned in order for your worldview to hold firm (and hold firm it must, for your eternal destiny is at stake).
+Learning about the diversity of human experience can start to feel threatening and uncomfortable; you are forced to be defensive and vigilant about the information you’re willing and unwilling to accept.
+Learning about things like human neurology or animal sentience can make you start to question assumptions that must not be questioned in order for your worldview to hold firm (and hold firm it must, for your eternal destiny is at stake).
 When I was a Christian, I often encountered this uncomfortable feeling.
 Although I believed that you couldn’t put God in a petri dish or a test tube, and that science couldn’t tell me whether he was real or not, I was still disturbed by certain scientific findings, because they suggested that God didn’t interact with the world in the way I and my co-religionists thought he did.
-I always eventually found a way to reconcile what I’d learned with my beliefs, which usually meant adjusting my beliefs to become less literal or finding a more convoluted way to reconcile certain ideas to each other.
+I always eventually found a way to reconcile what I’d learned with my religious beliefs, which usually meant adjusting my religious beliefs to become less literal, or finding a more convoluted way to allow certain ideas to accommodate each other.
 But there would always be a period of perturbation while I tried to make sense of the new knowledge.

 A great visual representation of this unpleasant feeling can be seen in the video for “God’s Not Dead”, a song by the Newsboys.
 It provides a fascinating glimpse into how uncomfortable it is to live in a world where discovery continually challenges your most cherished beliefs, and an insight into how facts are interpreted as threats by some religious people: